 She heard Zuko gasp out, and felt his skin press against her palms.
 She opened her eyes to find his back arched, his eyes shut and his expression showing that of relief.
 The bruise was gone, so she concentrated on the cut.

-In short it was amazing.
+In short, it was amazing.

 There had to be.

 Eyes still focused on her hands as she bended the water back into his flask.
 Both the pain and the wound were gone.
-He was finally shocked out of his trance when her cool fingers met his skin again.
+He was finally shocked out of his trance when her cold fingers met his skin again.

 Her hands grazed up across his toned abdomen.
 Not even a scratch.
 There was no tenderness in the muscle; she had done well this time.
-She exhaled heavily, finally noticing how much strength she had drained in order to heal the Fire Nations prince.
+She exhaled heavily, finally noticing how much strength she had drained to heal the Fire Nations prince.